hpe-storage/scod/docs/partners/cohesity/index.md

 ### Configure Namespace-level Application Backup

-A Namespace containing a WordPress application will be protected in this example.
+A `Namespace` containing a WordPress application will be protected in this example.
 It contains a variety of Kubernetes resources and objects including:

 * Configuration and Storage: `PersistentVolumeClaim`, `ConfigMap`, and `Secret`
 * `Service` and `ServiceAccount`
 * Workloads: `Deployment`, `ReplicaSet` and `StatefulSet`

 Review the [Protect Kubernetes Namespaces](https://docs.cohesity.com/7_0/Web/UserGuide/Content/Container/protect.htm?tocpath=Kubernetes%7CBackup%7C_____1) documentation from Cohesity.
 Create a new protection policy or use an available default policy.
-Additionally, see the [Manage the Kubernetes Backup Configuration](https://docs.cohesity.com/7_0/Web/UserGuide/Content/Container/manage-backup.htm) documentation to add/remove namespaces to a protection group, adjust Auto Protect settings, modify the Protection Policy, and trigger an on-demand run.
+Additionally, see the [Manage the Kubernetes Backup Configuration](https://docs.cohesity.com/7_0/Web/UserGuide/Content/Container/manage-backup.htm) documentation to add/remove `Namespaces` to a protection group, adjust Auto Protect settings, modify the Protection Policy, and trigger an on-demand run.

 See the screenshot below for an example backup <b>Run details</b> view.<br/>